GeorgeLychock/Project-Management-Dashboard---MS2/README.md

 -   Activated Widgets in Viewport
     -   A settings cog icon should be present in each active widget to allow for the following settings changes:
         -   Change background color
-    -    cog should activate a modal window
+        -   The cog should activate a modal window
 -   Persistent Settings
-    -   Activated widgets and viewport/widget settings should be persistent when a user returns to the app.
+    -   Activated widgets should be persistent when a user returns to the app.
     -   Ability to 'clear' the dashboard (clear localStorage)

 ### Technical Requirements for this project: